ElectronicCats/Arduino_Boards_Index/README.md

 Open the Boards Manager window by selecting **Tools** > **Board**, scroll to the top of the board list, and select **Boards Manager**.
 Now type "Electronic Cats" (without quotes) into the "filter your search" field at the top of the window.

-TODO

 ### Notes

-* Some boards such as the Arduino Pro and Pro Mini come in more than one flavor.
-For these **you must select the correct processor** in the 'Tools' menu.
 * Information on compiling and programming the bootloaders can be found in the bootloaders directory.

 **Have fun!**<br>